 Have you ever wondered what it’s really like to be a developer?
-We sat down with robooboogie Lead Developer Jeremy Sell to give you an inside look into the development world and to see what makes him tick.
+We sat down with Roboboogie Experience Engineer Jeremy Sell to give you an inside look into the development world and to see what makes him tick.

 How do you describe what you do?

-In Short: Help roboboogie “make the internet better.”
+In Short: I help Roboboogie “make the internet better.”
 Really I do all sorts of different things every day.
-Sometimes I’m developing seamless and responsive front-end experiences using amazing designs from our super talented designer, Lacie Webb and other times I’m setting up sub-domains.
+Sometimes I’m developing seamless and responsive front-end experiences using amazing designs from our super talented Strategic Designer, Lacie Webb and other times I’m setting up sub-domains.
 I also help create and run A/B and multivariate tests using Optimizely as well as tackle API builds, email, QA and whatever else is needed.

 What is a skill set that you use every day, but never thought you would have to?